ctafur/GettingAndCleaningData/README.md

   Observational units are something like (a person, or a day, or a race) across attributes.

-  So, in 'uciHarDataSubbyActMean.csv' the observational unit is the person which forms a row and the variables measure each person's movement (in various ways) across different activities.
+  So, in 'uciHarbySubActMean.txt' the observational unit is the person which forms a row and the variables measure each person's movement (in various ways) across different activities.
 For additional discussion of this topic see:

   https://class.coursera.org/getdata-002/forum/thread?thread_id=146#comment-934

+Finally, since there was some ambiguity about which data sets should be exported additional commands are included at the bottom of **run_analysis.R** to produce the full data set as well as the full data set with means and standard deviations extracted as tab delimited files.
+These commands are commented out, but may be commented back in to write these files.